macimas-fonts/macsMinecraft/README.md

 ## least freqently asked questions

 ### Why did you make this?
-ah well, back around December 2022 i was trying to find a Minecraft font that i could use for one of my things. there were several fonts, but they were either not pixel-perfect, outdated, or were quite lacking or weird looking.
+ah well, back around December 2022 i was trying to find a Minecraft font that i could use for a map thing i was working on. i found several fonts, but they were either weird looking or lacking characters i needed.

 a normal person would have chosen the most convenient font to use, but i am kind of a nitpicky person, and i am not a normal person (i think)